Container & Balcony Gardening

 I’ll never forget the winter I visited my niece’s sixth-floor apartment in Philadelphia and saw a thriving rosemary bush on her south-facing balcony—in January.
 Now, rosemary is reliably perennial in Zone 8, and Philadelphia sits squarely in Zone 7a.
 By every rule in the book, that plant should have been long gone.
 But there it … Read more

-After fifty years of digging in the dirt, I can tell you that few things test a gardener’s patience quite like a short growing season.
-I spent my early years in a Zone 3 climate, watching June frosts wipe out seedlings I’d been babying on my windowsill since March.
-It felt like the calendar was … Read more
+After decades of digging in the dirt, I can tell you that few things test a gardener’s patience quite like a short growing season.
+I’ve gardened for years in a Zone 3 climate, watching June frosts wipe out seedlings I’d been babying on my windowsill since March.
+It felt like the calendar was working against … Read more

 After fifty years of container gardening, I can tell you that the single most heartbreaking morning in any gardener’s year is that first warm day in spring when you walk outside expecting fresh green shoots and instead find a pot full of brown, mushy nothing.
 I’ve been there more times than I care to admit, … Read more